Prozac Addiction: Symptoms, Detox, and Treatment Options

 What is Prozac?

 Prozac is an antidepressant and the brand name for the drug fluoxetine.
-It is only available with a prescription and is FDA-approved to treat depression, bulimia, panic disorder, and OCD.
+Available only by prescription, it is FDA-approved to treat depression, bulimia, panic disorder, and obsessive-compulsive disorder (OCD).

 Other brand names for fluoxetine include: